 Community Engagement Program

 Rooted in Maret’s essential skills, the Community Engagement and Partnerships program empowers and prepares students to effect positive, transformative change in their communities.
 Through a variety of experiential and service programs, students engage with issues of equity and develop skills needed for compassionate, respectful, and equitable relationships across difference.
-Below are highlights from a typical year.

 Key Tenets of Community Engagement at Maret